MicrosoftDocs/visualstudio-docs/docs/debugger/create-custom-views-of-native-objects.md

 `ValueNode` can be left empty, or use `this` to refer to the `LinkedListItems` node itself.

 #### CustomListItems expansion

 The `CustomListItems` expansion allows you to write custom logic for traversing a data structure such as a hashtable.
 Use `CustomListItems` to visualize data structures that can use C++ expressions for everything you need to evaluate, but don't quite fit the mold for `ArrayItems`, `IndexListItems`, or `LinkedListItems`.
+(See the list of supported C++ instrinsic functions following the sample code.)

 The following visualizer for `CAtlMap` is an excellent example where `CustomListItems` is appropriate.